-Our headcount increased from 50 employees as of June 30, 1999 to approximately 1,100 employees as of June 30, 2001.
-In mid-2000, we approved major renovations and expansions to our existing facilities.
+Our headcount increased from approximately 340 employees as of September 30, 1999 to approximately 1,100 employees as of September 30, 2001.
 We expect that our growth will place significant demands on our management and other resources and will require us to continue to develop and improve our operational, financial and other internal controls both in the U.S. and internationally.
 In particular, continued growth increases the challenges involved in a number of areas, including: recruiting and retaining sufficient skilled personnel, providing adequate training and supervision to maintain our high quality standards, and preserving our culture and values.
 Our inability to manage this growth effectively would harm our business.